-- 1. Choose a frequency band on which the load balance feature will take effect. - 2.
+- 1. Click to choose a frequency band on which the load balance feature will take effect. - 2.
 Check the box to enable Load Balance. - 3.
-Specify the maximum number of clients who can connect to the AP at the same time.
-While the number of connected clients has reached the limit and there are more clients requesting to access the network, the AP will disconnect those with weaker signals. - 4.
+Specify the maximum number of clients who can connect to the EAP at the same time.
+While the number of connected clients has reached the limit and there are more clients requesting to access the network, the EAP will disconnect those with weaker signals. - 4.
 Click Save.